-- How to properly apply for sponsored posts so you get selected for more opportunities
+- Properly apply for sponsored posts so you get selected for more opportunities

-- How to get brands to reach out to you
+- Get brands to reach out to you

-- How to write content that appeals to your audience and the brand
+- Write content that appeals to your audience and the brand

-- How to drive traffic to your blog posts so that brands want to work with you over and over again
+- Drive traffic to your blog posts so that brands want to work with you over and over again

 - What to do once your blog post is published so that you get consistent traffic to your blog

-- How to build your Instagram account to over 10,00 followers so you can qualify for more Insta opportunities
+- Build your Instagram account to over 10,00 followers so you can qualify for more Insta opportunities

-- How to set a blog schedule that you can stick to once and for all.
+- Set a blog schedule that you can stick to once and for all.

 You get all of this and so much more!
 Sign up below to join the waitlist for the Blogging Money Formula.

-Have questions with your new blog?
+Have questions about your new blog?
 Feel free to leave them in the comments below.
 We love helping other bloggers out!

 Good luck, and I wish you much success on your blog!